Do you want to know my favorite snow photography tips to improve your winter photography?

 The duotone technique is when you introduce a second color to a black and white image.
 The technique was widely used during the printing press era to save money on production by using only two colors instead of four.
 These days, the duotone technique is mostly used for artistic purposes.

-The duotone effect can be easily achieved in Lightroom by converting a photo to black and white and then introducing a second color using the Split Toning tool.
+Lightroom can easily achieve the duotone effect by converting a photo to black and white and then introducing a second color using the Split Toning tool.